openhab/openhab-addons/bundles/org.openhab.voice.voicerss/README.md

 ## Configuration

-The following configurations can be edited using the "VoiceRSS Text-to-Speech" settings in the UI:
+The following settings can be edited in UI (**Settings / Other Services - VoiceRSS Text-to-Speech**):

 * **VoiceRSS API Key** - The API Key to get access to https://www.voicerss.org.